Students! Please Note: There are new regulations about repeating courses. Students will only be allowed to take a course 3 times for

 Organic Chemistry 1 (CHEM 240)

 The first course of a two-semester sequence designed for pre-professional programs such as chemistry, chemical engineering, medicine and biology.
 Introduction to organic synthetic pathways, mechanisms, and spectroscopy.
-Lab work includes qualitative analysis of organic compounds, extraction, separation and identification of compounds using spectral methods and synthetic chemical techniques.
-Prerequisite: CHEM 121.
+Lab work includes qualitative analysis of organic compounds, synthesis, extraction, separation and identification of compounds using physical properties, chemical reactivity and spectral techniques.
+Prerequisite: CHEM 121 with a minimum grade of C or better.
 CSU and UC transferrable.
 4 units.

 Organic Chemistry 2 (CHEM 241)

 A continuation of CHEM 240.
-Includes some biochemical topics.
-Lab work incudes simple and multi-step synthesis and spectral identification.
+Introduction to NMR, IR, and Mass Spectroscopy.
+Chemical reactions and sytheses of aromatic, carbonyl, and amine compounds.
+Special topics in carbohydrate, amino acid and lipid chemistry.
+Lab work includes simple and multi-step syntheses and spectral identification.
 Prerequisite: CHEM 240.
 CSU and UC transferrable.
 4 units.

 Independent Study in Chemistry (CHEM 199)

 This course provides students the opportunity to study an area of special interest in chemistry.
 Projects include: developing a chemical analysis procedure, preparation of a computer project involving a chemical systems emulation or problem-solving technique, research paper on a topic of chemical interest, development of problem-solving skills.
 Credit/No Credit grading.
 Repeatabale for credit 3 times.
-Prerequisites: CHEM 120 & submission of a written proposal to be assessed by two full-time chemistry instructors.
+Prerequisites: CHEM 120 & submission of a written proposal to be assessed by two regular chemistry faculty members.
 CSU and UC transferrable.
 1-3 units.